eighty4/dank/README.md

 })
 ```

-Streamline development with `dank serve` launching API when starting your dev server:
+Streamline development with `dank serve` launching APIs and databases when starting your website's dev server:

 ```typescript
 import { defineConfig } from '@eighty4/dank'